Professional Fisheries Services, LLC

 Problems with sport fish populations often occur because there are too many of the desired fish, or because of competition with undesirable species.
 Depending on the situation, we can remove fish from a water body through electrofishing or rotenone.

-However, sometimes fish populations are so out of balance that it’s best to start over.
-Rotenone is a chemicalderived from a plantthat interferes with a fish’s ability to breathe.
-Although rotenone is a restricted-use pesticide, it’s harmless to most other animals and humans when used properly.
-PFS will accurately measure the volume of a lake or pond so the proper amount of rotenone is used.
-Applying the correct amount of rotenone is not only necessary for a thorough kill, but also prevents wasting money (and violating the label) on chemical you don’t need.
+Rotenone—Fish populations in some water bodies are so out of balance that it’s best to start over.
+Rotenone is a chemicalderived from plantsthat interferes with a fish’s ability to breathe.
+Although rotenone is a restricted-use pesticide, it’s harmless to most terrestrial animals and humans when applied properly.
+We will accurately measure the volume of a lake or pond so the proper amount of rotenone is used.
+Applying the correct amount of rotenone is not only necessary for a thorough kill, but also prevents wasting money (and violating the label) on product you don’t need.
 PFS has equipment capable of distributing rotenone evenly throughout the lake, ensuring a complete kill.

 1596 Hwy 569, Ferriday, LA 71334 Phone: (318) 715-4775 Fax: (318) 757-6810 dave@profishservices.com